 Watermelon Mango Salsa

 - Corn and Black Bean Salsa with Avocado — Another fresh summer salsa that works as a chip dip or topping for grilled fish or tacos.

-- Spicy Pretzels — If you want something crunchy and spiced to serve alongside this salsa, these pretzels are an easy snack that people always ask for the recipe on.
+- Spicy Pretzels — If you want something crunchy and spiced to serve alongside this salsa, these pretzels are an easy make-ahead snack that people always ask for the recipe on.

+Watermelon Mango Salsa